What Amazing Content will you Create with AI?

-The WordPress block editor, otherwise known as Gutenberg, has been around since 2018.
+The WordPress block editor, known as Gutenberg, has been around since 2018.
 However, the classic editor plugin, which reverts WordPress to the old editor, has been installed more than 5 million times.
 So, many people have yet to switch to the new page editor.

-This means that many WordPress users are reluctant to make the change, and you can understand why.
+Many WordPress users are reluctant to make the change, and you can understand why.
 When you first look at the new editor, it appears entirely different, and it will undoubtedly take you longer to create your first page than it would have done with the classic editor.

 But don’t reactivate the classic editor plugin too swiftly.
 It doesn’t take long to familiarize yourself with the block editor, and once you have found your way around Gutenberg, you will be publishing posts and WordPress pages faster than ever before.

-What’s more, the block editor has some excellent features that will make you wonder how you ever managed with the clunky classic interface.
+Moreover, the block editor has some excellent features that will make you wonder how you ever managed with the clunky classic interface.
 Here are ten WordPress block editor features to convince you to deactivate the classic editor plugin.

 1. Ready-Made Content Blocks